scinth/scinth/README.md

 - :grin: : A late-bloomer introvert who dreams to become a **Fullstack Web Developer!**

 I am passionate about **Programming**, **Chess**, **Problem solving** and other similar subjects.
 An undergraduate IT student and was teaching myself using online resources like [MDN Web Docs](https://developer.mozilla.org/en-US/), [Stack Overflow](https://stackoverflow.com), Youtube tutorials and more...
-I love solving coding problems with Javascript, and is determined to become an expert in this field.
+I love solving coding problems with JavaScript, and is determined to become an expert in this field.

 <br>